PlasticSCM/trunk-mergebot/README.md

 # Setup
 If you just want to use the built-in trunk mergebot you don't need to do any of this.
+The trunkbot is available as a built-in mergebot in the DevOps section of the WebAdmin.
+Open it up and configure your own!

 ## Configuration files
 You'll notice some configuration files under `/src/configuration`.
 Here's what they do: